virtadpt/exocortex-halo/kodi_bot/README.md

 Please note: I've ported this code to [Python 3](https://pythonclock.org) because Python v2.x will not be maintained past 1 January 2020.ev.
 Everything henceforce will be written with that assumption.

-This bot requires the following Python modules providing XMPP protocol support which, if you they aren't available in your distro's default package repo (they are in Ubuntu v14.04 Server LTS) you'll have to install on your own.
+This bot requires the following Python modules which, if you they aren't available in your distro's default package repo (they are in Ubuntu v14.04 Server LTS) you'll have to install on your own.
 The modules are:

 * [fuzzywuzzy](https://github.com/seatgeek/fuzzywuzzy)
 * [humanfriendly](https://github.com/xolox/python-humanfriendly)